Tiefseetauchner/TiefDownConverter/docs/Markdown/Chapter 2 - Usage.md

 - [Typst](https://typst.app/): For converting Typst files to PDF.

 Now you should be able to run `tiefdownconverter` from the command line.
-You can test it by initialising a test project using `tiefdown init testproject` and running `tiefdown convert` in the project directory or `tiefdown convert -p testproject`.
+You can test it by initialising a test project using `tiefdownconverter init testproject` and running `tiefdownconverter convert` in the project directory or `tiefdownconverter convert -p testproject`.

 ## Getting started

+TL;DR: Make a folder, go into it and run `tiefdownconverter init` and `tiefdownconverter convert`.
+That's it.

-First off, you need to create a project using `tiefdownconverter init`.
+Long anser: First off, you need to create a project using `tiefdownconverter init`.
 This will create a new project **in the current directory**.
 You can (and maybe should) specify a project using the -p flag.